Coupling Selection Rules in Heterotic Calabi-Yau Compactifications: Conclusions

 \section{Conclusions}

 Non-trivial selection rules associated with and without group-like symmetries have been explored in field theory and string theory.
-In this work, we focused on heterotic string theory with standard embedding.
+In this work, we focused on heterotic string theory with standard embedding from the viewpoint of four-dimensional low-energy effective field theory.
 Since the selection rules of chiral matters are originated from those of moduli fields of CY threefolds, it is expected that the CY intersection numbers lead to non-trivial selection rules.

 By classifying the selection rules on CICYs with $h^{1,1}\leq 5$, we revealed that all of the selection rules of chiral matter fields are understood by combinations of only five types of fusion rules.
 One of them can be realized by $\mathbb{Z}_2^{(m)}$ gauging of $\mathbb{Z}_M$ symmetry where $\mathbb{Z}_2^{(m)}$ is an outer automorphism of $\mathbb{Z}_M$.
+It indicates that the world sheet CFT admits the non-invertible symmetry, but it is beyond our scope and we will report this interesting direction for future work.
 Since our analysis is limited on the large volume regime of CY threefolds, it is of interest to investigate instanton corrections to the selection rules, which is left for future work.
 Furthermore, it is interesting to explore the selection rules on more broad class of CY threefolds such as the Kreuzer-Skarke database \cite{Kreuzer:2000xy}, which will be addressed in future work.

 In this paper, we focused on heterotic string theory with standard embedding, but it is an interesting direction to pursue the selection rules of matter fields in other corners of string compactifications, such as non-standard embedding.
 Indeed, four-dimensional semi-realistic models were derived from $E_8\times E_8$ and $SO(32)$ heterotic string theories on CICYs with line bundles in e.g., Refs.~\cite{Anderson:2011ns,Anderson:2012yf,Otsuka:2018oyf,Otsuka:2020nsk}.
 We leave a comprehensive study about the selection rules of chiral matters in the future.